 What Jigsaw Blade Do You Need to Cut Through Metal?

 To cut through metal with a jigsaw you need a special blade, specially designed for cutting metal.
-Both the blade’s material and its number of teeth make a big difference.
+The blade’s material and the number of teeth make a big difference.
 The number of teeth is measured in TPI (teeth per inch).